AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 Contained in this division are three distinct Jupyter notebooks that perform different aspects of data analysis:

 ```
-- **dataModeling.ipynb**: This notebook is utilized for exploratory data analysis (EDA) and initial modeling of the data.
+- dataModeling.ipynb: This notebook is utilized for exploratory data analysis (EDA) and initial modeling of the data.

-- **algorithms.ipynb**: This notebook implements machine learning models such as Linear Regression (LR) and XGBoost.
+- algorithms.ipynb: This notebook implements machine learning models such as Linear Regression (LR) and XGBoost.

-- **algorithmsTuning.ipynb**: This notebook is focused on fine-tuning the hyperparameters of the models for optimal performance.
+- algorithmsTuning.ipynb: This notebook is focused on fine-tuning the hyperparameters of the models for optimal performance.

 ```